mrchrisster/MiSTer_SAM/README.md

 **MiSTer SAM puts all your games on display to enjoy whenever your MiSTer is idle!**

 ## What is it?
 Like a screen saver, MiSTer SAM comes on when your MiSTer is idle.
 Then SAM will launch a random game from your library every few minutes.
 If you like a game that's currently playing, just pick up your controller and push a button, press a key, or move the mouse.
-SAM will wait until your MiSTer goes idle again.
+SAM will wait until your **MiSTer goes idle in the menu** again.
 Then the gaming tour begins again!

 ## Installation
 - Copy `MiSTer_SAM_on.sh` to your MiSTer's `/media/fat/Scripts` directory - *that's it!*